SingularityIndonesia/AndroidCodebase/docs/ArchitectureGuideline.md

 }
 ```

 Now you can observe the car list display and just render it.
-No Side effect, No code Diversity.
+No Side effect, Less code Diversity.